arnavchokshi/fizz-backend-interview/README.md

 ## Approach

 **High-Level Approach:**
 I started by researching common practices for social media architectures.
-Then using cursor plan feature I started thinking about each API service we would need and its appropriate data models we would use.
-I constracted the basic request as well as the models.
+Then using cursors plan feature I started thinking about each API service we would need and its appropriate data models we would use.
 Then I finally created additional pieces such as middleware files, indexes, error catches etc. to optimize and clarify approach.

 **AI Tools Usage:**
 I used AI tools primarily for initial architecture design and later for code review.
-ChatGPT helped me quickly design the service layer structure and understand Drizzle ORM patterns.
-After building the base implementation, I used Cursor to systematically review the codebase for edge cases and add comprehensive error messaging.
+ChatGPT helped me quickly reseach how current social media platforms have based their architecture as well as understand Drizzle ORM patterns.
+After building the base implementation, I used Cursor to review parts of the code for edge cases and add error logs.

 **What worked well:**
-- Fast iteration on database schema and service patterns
+- Fast iteration on database schema
-- Quick generation of content valdiation code and data seeding scripts (It is great for creating code when given documentation)
+- Quickly generated content valdiation code (It is great for creating code when given documentation)
+- Helped me transfer existing code to using Drizzle ORM
 - Automated edge case detection and error handling improvements
+- Helped me quickly make an instalation guide (although I had to review it and cut it down as it went overboard on detail)

 **What didn't work well:**
-- Sometimes added unnecessary indexes or created an over complex a solution
+- Sometimes added unnecessary indexes (really bad for storage managment) or created an overly complex solution
-- Occasionally included redundant validation checks and not take full context of other files validations
+- Occasionally included redundant validation checks and did not take full context of other files validations
 - Required careful review to ensure AI suggestions aligned with the actual requirements

 **Improvemnets if given more time**
 As the backend was running SQLlite and I didnt want to go overboard, I decided not to use a redis cache for posts, and limitied redis to only caching rate limits.
-Also given more data it would be really fun to come up with a more advanced feed algorithm.
+Also, if given more data, it would be really fun to come up with a more advanced feed algorithm.